ajitas/-liri-node-app/README.md

 ## Execution steps
 1. Download/Clone the respository.
 2. Navigate on terminal to the liri-node-app folder.
 Create a .env file inside the folder.
-Once created, open the file and include the following the .env file:
+Once created, open the file and include the following the .env file (Replace your-spotify-id and your-spotify-secret with the spotify ID and spotify Secret received when signed up)
 ```
         SPOTIFY_ID=your-spotify-id
         SPOTIFY_SECRET=your-spotify-secret
 ```
-Replace your-spotify-id and your-spotify-secret with the spotify ID and spotify Secret received when signed up.
 3. Inside the folder liri-node-app on terminal, type "npm install".
 This will take all dependencies from package.json and install all the required packages to run the application.
 4. Once the packages are installed, in the same folder, type "node liri.js" on terminal.
 This will start application execution.